AndreaSanchezTapia/iyo-apero_ast/content/about/header/index.md

 <!--if show_title_as_headline: false it will display About-->

 <!-- this is a subheadline -->
-I am a Colombian biologist (she/her).
-I work as a PNPD/CAPES post-doctoral fellow at the Scientific Computation Lab at the Rio de Janeiro Botanical Garden.
-My main interests are Biodiversity Informatics and Community Ecology.
+I am a Colombian biologist (she/her), I lived in Brazil and I currently live in the USA.
+My main interests are Biodiversity Informatics, Plant Ecology, and Data Feminism.

-Since I am Colombian but work in Brazil and currently live in the USA, different categories will indicate if the content is in [English](/categories/english/), [Español](/categories/español/) or [Português](/categories/português/) (most of it).
+Here, different categories will indicate if the content is in [English](/categories/english/), [Spanish](/categories/español/) or [Portuguese](/categories/português/).